Naked Singularities for the Einstein Vacuum Equations: The Exterior Solution: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Mihalis Dafermos for valuable discussions and comments on the manuscript.
 IR is partially supported by the NSF grant DMS-1709270 and a Simons Investigator Award.
-YS acknowledges support through NSF grant DMS-1900288.
+YS acknowledges support from NSF grant DMS-1900288, from an Alfred P. Sloan Fellowship in Mathematics, and from NSERC discovery grants RGPIN-2021-02562 and DGECR-2021-00093.